 Public Health Reform – Scottish Government

 Public Health Reform is a partnership between Scottish Government and the Convention of Scottish Local Authorities (COSLA).
-We are working with them to develop an outcomes framework that shows how the work of the Public Health Reform Programme will contribute to improving population health in Scotland, alongside other actors.
+We worked with them to develop an outcomes framework that shows how the work of the Public Health Reform Programme will contribute to improving population health in Scotland, alongside other actors.

 Scottish Book Trust

 Scottish Book Trust is a national charity that believes books, reading and writing have the power to change lives.
-We are working with them to develop and implement a robust monitoring and evaluation framework across the organisation, that helps demonstrate how their programmes reach these outcomes.
+We worked with them to help understand how they can work with outcomes, strategically and for specific programmes.
+We also helped them plan to build capacity for evaluation across the organisation.

 We are working with Scottish Women’s Aid to establish and conduct an evaluation of the EU Daphne funded Justice and Child Contact Project in partnership with the University of Edinburgh.
 The project is focusing on improving children’s rights in the context of domestic abuse in four EU countries.
 OutNav will help to understand and share learning between these countries about what is working well.